openemail/openemail-docs-v1/docs/index.md

 ## Openemail: It is Free, Open Source, and Dockerized Mail Server

 **It is your mail server**.
-It is free and limitless.
+It is Open Source.
+It is production ready.
+It is secure.
+It is fast.
+Zero initial configurations.
+It can be deployed in few minutes.
+It can be updated in few minutes.
+It is license free and limitless.
 Use it for your business.
-Earn money selling support.
-Training institute who are teaching docker are highly encouraged to use this as a comprehensive production use case lab.
+Earn money by selling support.
+Use it as a comprehensive production use case lab in your Docker training at least.

 At [Cybergate](https://cybergate.lk) our effort is to consolidate the best available open source email, collaboration, and email security solutions to provide you highly agile, secure, and enterprise ready world class, Open Source email and collaboration platform that can easily replace any other equivalent commercial alternative.

-We have borrowed some excellent ideas from existing dockerized  email projects, specially from "Mailcow" and "MailU".
-But we are significantly different from them specially in the areas of comprehensive deployment guide, LDAP Directory, Virtual Directory based on "myvd", Microsoft AD integration, Resource Booking ,and Global Address support via SOGo groupware and we adding new features contentiously.
+We have borrowed some excellent ideas from existing dockerized  email projects, specially from **Mailcow** and **MailU"** But we are significantly different from them specially in the areas of comprehensive deployment guide, LDAP Directory, Virtual Directory based on "myvd", Microsoft AD integration, Resource Booking ,and Global Address support via SOGo groupware and we adding new features contentiously.

 ### Email and collaboration with ActiveSync